-After adoption of the MND and approval of the Project, the MUSD agreed to coordinate with the Mendocino City Community Services District (MCCSD) to allow additional water supply and storge improvements on the MUSD property.
-Because the current Project includes modifications from the previously evaluated Project, including changes in the size of proposed water storage tanks and additional water supply wells, the MUSD determined that a Subsequent MND should be prepared to determine whether the previous conclusions remain valid considering the current Project.
+Because the current Project includes modifications from the previously evaluated Project, including changes in the size of proposed water storage tanks and additional water supply wells for emergency water supply and storage, as well as operation and maintenance changes, the MUSD determined that a Subsequent MND should be prepared to determine whether the previous conclusions remain valid considering the current Project.
 The Modified Project is evaluated in this Subsequent MND.